daattali/shinyscreenshot/README.md

 <h2 id="usage">How to use</h2>

 Using {shinyscreenshot} is as easy as it gets.
-When you want to take a screenshot, simply call `screenshot()` and a full-page screenshot will be taken and downloaded as a PNG image.
-[Try it for yourself!](https://daattali.com/shiny/shinyscreenshot-demo/)
+When you want to take a screenshot, simply call `screenshot()` and a full-page screenshot will be taken and downloaded as a PNG image. **[Try it for yourself](https://daattali.com/shiny/shinyscreenshot-demo/) or [watch a short tutorial](https://www.youtube.com/watch?v=fsd81mnxtNs)!**

 It's so simple that an example isn't needed, but here's one anyway: